Strictly Come Dancing: Dismissal of Arlene Phillips

-Anton Du Beke's racist comment

-In 2009, Du Beke said that his dance partner Laila Rouass "looked like a paki" after she had arrived at rehearsal with a spray tan.
-Du Beke apologized publicly, and reiterated his remarks on It Takes Two, Strictly Come Dancings companion show, stating that "I feel embarrassed.
-I feel stupid as well.
-It was a stupid thing to do, stupid thing to say ...
-I am mortified about it completely and, you know, Laila has been quite remarkably wonderful."
-Rouass accepted his apology, and stated in a 2011 interview: "The story had been blown out of proportion ...
-Anton didn’t mean to be offensive.
-I wouldn’t have danced with him if he was racist."
-In 2016, she backed him to be a Strictly judge: "I think Anton would be a fabulous judge.
-He's so funny, I can’t tell you.
-I was so lucky to be paired with that man."

 Same-sex couples

 In 2015, in an interview with the Daily Mirror, Egghead C. J. de Mooi said that he was rejected by the show because he had wanted to dance with a same-sex partner.
 The BBC denied that de Mooi had ever been under consideration for the show, and also declared that "Strictly is a family show and we have chosen the traditional format of mixed-sex couples".
 The press has reported on the issue on numerous occasions when gay celebrities have appeared on the show, including Will Young, Susan Calman, Robert Rinder, Richard Coles and Ranj Singh.
 Strictly Come Dancing judges Shirley Ballas and Craig Revel Horwood have both expressed their support for introducing same-sex couples.

 Same-sex partnerships have been featured on several international versions of the show, including Italy (2018), Australia (2019) and Denmark (2019).
 On 3 November 2019, Johannes Radebe and fellow professional Graziano Di Prima performed together to Emeli Sandé's "Shine" on the Sunday results episode, the show's first individual same-sex dance.
 On 2 September 2020, it was announced that boxer Nicola Adams would feature in the show's first same-sex couple for its eighteenth series.
 She was partnered with professional dancer Katya Jones.
 In 2021, it was announced that John Whaite would feature in the first all-male same-sex couple with Johannes Radebe for the nineteenth series, with the two of them eventually finishing as the runners-up.

-The American version of the show would also have a same-sex couple that same year, with JoJo Siwa and Jenna Johnson.
-Series 20 also included same-sex partnerships with Richie Anderson and Giovanni Pernice in an all-male partnership and Jayde Adams and Karen Hauer in an all-female partnership.
-In Series 21, Layton Williams and Nikita Kuzmin competed as an all-male partnership, eventually finishing as one of the two runners-up couples.
+The American version of the show had a same-sex couple that same year, with JoJo Siwa and Jenna Johnson.
+Series 20 included same-sex partnerships with Richie Anderson and Giovanni Pernice in an all-male partnership and Jayde Adams and Karen Hauer in an all-female partnership.
+In Series 21, Layton Williams and Nikita Kuzmin competed as an all-male partnership, finishing as one of the two runners-up couples.

+2025 police investigations

+In August and October 2025, it was reported that two unnamed male stars of the series were arrested on suspicion of rape.
+The reports indicated that neither individual was due to be involved in the 2025 series.
+This followed a Metropolitan Police investigation into alleged drug use by two stars of the series in August 2025.